Buying cleaning services

 Outline your expectations of frequency for different services, and define what the frequency means.

 In corridors, stairs, lifts and entrances:

 A school-wide deep clean in response to, for example, a national health crisis (such as COVID-19).

 Specify the hours when cleaners will have access to the property and state any security arrangements.

 Cleaning staff will have access to the school between 3:15pm and 6pm.

 Upon completing cleaning in a building, the cleaning staff must ensure that:

 List any non-cleaning requirements.

 Cleaning staff must report any observed property damage to the school’s Property Manager on the day that it is sighted.

-Confirmation of when your school would like the contract to begin and for how long it will last.
+Confirm when your school would like the contract to begin and how long it will last.